Package format

 version | string | Yes | Semantic version in major.minor.patch format. |

-type | enum | Yes | skill, rule, bundle, or template. |
+type | enum | Yes | skill, rule, bundle, template, or mcp. |

 description | string | Yes | Short description.
 1–1024 chars.
 Shown in search results. |

-targets | array | Yes | At least one of: cursor, claude-code, codex, generic. |
+targets | array | Yes | At least one of: cursor, claude-code, codex, gemini-cli, windsurf, openclaw, generic.
+Use generic as the catch-all for any unlisted agent runtime. |

 install_map | object | No | Override the default install path per target.
 Use {slug} as a placeholder. |